canonical/ubuntu-core-docs/en/reference/assertions.md

 signature       authority-sig
 ```

-## Validation
+## validation

-Validation holds a validation assertion, describing that a combination of
-(snap-id, approved-snap-id, approved-revision) has been validated for
-the series, meaning updating to that revision of approved-snap-id
-has been approved by the owner of the gating snap with snap-id.
+The validation assertion defines that a combination of (snap-id, approved-snap-id, approved-revision) has been validated for a given series, meaning refreshing to that revision of approved-snap-id has been approved by the owner of the gating snap with snap-id.